Diordany/factorio-ember-autopilot/README.md

 # Features

-Ember pilot works by binding agent programs to players to perform specific tasks.
+Ember Autopilot works by binding agent programs to players to perform specific tasks.
 The agent programs that are currently available are explained here.

 ## Walking Agent